Is your spiritual path helping or hindering your psychological growth?

 5. A safe container is vital for psychological and spiritual growth.

-I don’t know about you, but I’d rather be surrounded by people who are authentic and genuinely kind and who inspire me to be authentic too, rather than be surrounded by people who are always positive and loving, whether that positivity and love is authentic or not.
+I don’t know about you, but I’d personally rather be surrounded by people who are authentic and genuinely kind — and who inspire me to be authentic too — than by people who appear loving and positive on the surface but don’t leave much room for real humanity underneath.

 6. We grow spiritually not by ascending reality, but by learning to live in it.

-Most (not all) spiritual teachings I’ve encountered have directly or indirectlyencouraged people to maintain a certain type of vibration to ascend physical reality.
-Well, to me, that sounds like a whole lot of spiritual bypassing right there.
+Some spiritual spaces and teachings can unintentionally encourage people to disconnect from difficult emotions or bypass painful realities in the pursuit of positivity, transcendence, or “high vibration” states.
+To me, that sounds like a whole lot of spiritual bypassing right there.
 The term spiritual bypassing, if you haven’t heard it before, refers to using spirituality to bypass one’s emotional hurts, pains, and trauma.
 If we’re feeling pressured to or pressuring ourselves to maintain a certain type of “vibration” or positive mindset, then guess what?
 We’re bypassing our physical reality which, in case you haven’t noticed, is filled with all sorts of moments and emotions, everything from elation, satisfaction, and joy to deep sadness, sorrow, and grief.
-If we’re forcing ourselves to only feel positive, we are engaging in emotional avoidance.
+If we’re forcing ourselves to maintain positive feelings at all costs, we are engaging in emotional avoidance.

-I mentioned earlier that we are souls having a human experience.
-That’s the whole point of this thing called life.
-We’re not souls accidentally having a human experience who need to desperately learn to get out of it.
-As such, we need to learn to live in the natural fluctuations of life, and that’s what gentle, loving healing work, that I’ve described in various ways above, is all about.
+To me, being human was never meant to involve escaping the fullness of our humanity.
+After all, we are souls having a human experience, not souls accidentally having a human experience who need to desperately learn to get out of it.
+And so, it helps us to learn to live in the natural fluctuations of life, and that’s what gentle, loving healing work, that I’ve described in various ways above, is all about.

 7. Sometimes it helps to separate the teachings from the teachers (and students).